jrzaurin/pytorch-widedeep/mkdocs/sources/index.md

 6. **TabTransformer**: details on the TabTransformer can be found in [TabTransformer: Tabular Data Modeling Using Contextual Embeddings](https://arxiv.org/pdf/2012.06678.pdf).
+Note that this is an 'enhanced' implementation that allows for many options that can be set up via the `TabTransformer` params.
 7. **SAINT**: Details on SAINT can be found in
 [SAINT: Improved Neural Networks for Tabular Data via Row Attention and Contrastive Pre-Training](https://arxiv.org/abs/2106.01342).
 8. **FT-Transformer**: details on the FT-Transformer can be found in